MPs Urged To End Secrecy In Animal Experiments

 The government and every involved sector, including the scientific community, wants section 24 amended.
 As it currently reads it is incompatible with the central principles of the Freedom of Information Act.

-The Home Office ran a public consultation on section 24 in 2014.
-Three years later, they still haven’t published a response.
+The Home Office ran a public consultation on section 24 in 2014 but they still haven’t published a response.
 Meanwhile, around 4 million animals each year are suffering in British laboratories.
 Many of the procedures inflicted upon them may be avoidable, and research funding more effectively placed, but nobody will ever know due to section 24.

 The Animals in Science Regulation Unit at the Home Office said in their 2014 Annual Report: